forshaws/homebrew-oboi-dlp/README.md

 ![oboi logo](oboi_logo_colour_obee.png)

-**oboi-dlp** is an Apache external filter for Data Leak Prevention (DLP) that inspects HTTP request and response bodies in real time, applying configurable rules for blocking, logging, or alerting on sensitive data.
+**oboi-dlp** is an Apache (and NGINX) external filter for Data Leak Prevention (DLP) that inspects HTTP request and response bodies in real time, applying configurable rules for blocking, logging, or alerting on sensitive data.

 ## 🚀 Quick Install